MEO-3/meo-3-arduino/README.md

 ## License

-MIT (see LICENSE if provided in the repository)
+aGPLv3 (see LICENSE if provided in the repository)

 ---